chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 - has a 28-pixel bottom margin (the left, right, and top margins are 0).

 You can see this diagram, or one like it, in the element inspector for your browser.
 The width, height, padding, border, and margin attributes can all take values of 0 - the box model allows this and collapses the box around the zeroed item.

-# Box Properties

-- Every box has a width, height, padding, border, and margins; know the differences.
-- Padding, borders, and margins have separate properties to set the left, right, top, and bottom of each element.
-You can use shortcut properties to specify all four sides at once.
-- How does the visual display model interact with margins, borders, and padding?

 ------